-Do not stop giving diazepam suddenly, as this can cause severe side-effects.
+Do not suddenly stop giving diazepam, as this can cause severe side-effects.

 - You may have heard that some people become addicted to or dependent on diazepam.
 This is unlikely to happen when diazepam is given to children for pain or spasms.

-- An antidote can be given to someone who has had too much diazepam.
+- An antidote can be given to reverse the effects of diazepam in someone who has had too much.
 This has to be done in hospital.

 General advice about medicines